UzairKhan07/90-day-data-engineering/week5-ecommerce-data-platform/README.md

 The raw e-commerce data is downloaded at runtime from the [Synthetic U.S. E-Commerce Dataset (1M Orders) on Kaggle](https://www.kaggle.com/datasets/limjeongeun/synthetic-u-s-e-commerce-dataset-1m-orders).
 Currency rates are sourced from the [Frankfurter API](https://www.frankfurter.app/).

-## License

-This project was created as a Week 5 data-engineering project.
-Add a license before using or distributing it beyond its intended educational purpose.